Lisa Hardesty, Ph.D., L.P.

 Can managing stress reduce or prevent heart disease?

-Managing our stress levels is always a good idea when it comes to our overall health.
-There are studies underway looking more closely into whether managing stress is effective for heart disease.
-However, patients who have experienced a heart attack or stroke and feel depressed, anxious or overwhelmed by stress should contact their doctor or other health care professionals for additional help.
+Managing stress levels always is a good idea when it comes to your overall health.
+Studies are underway looking more closely into how managing stress reduces risk for heart disease given the direct effects of stress on health.
+Patients who have experienced a heart attack or stroke and feel depressed, anxious or overwhelmed by stress should contact their health care team for additional help.

-- Harnessing your strengths.
-“I feel most energetic, fulfilled and full of life when I am doing …"
+Reflect: "I feel most energetic, fulfilled and full of life when I am doing …"

-- Social activities.
-Chat with a colleague or loved one, or catch up with an old friend in person.
+Chat with a colleague or loved one, or catch up with an old friend virtually.

 Additional tips to help combat stress

-There are a number of things we can all do in order to relieve stress in our lives, including:
+There are several things you can do to relieve stress in your life, including:

-In some situations, medicine may help.
-However, when it comes to stress, medication is often approached as a last resort.
-Instead, look to manage the stress you are experiencing using relaxation or other learned stress-reducing techniques.
-Also, make sure you are not confusing stress for an anxiety disorder, which is a separate condition you should discuss with your health care provider.
+In some situations, medicine can help.
+However, when it comes to stress, medication often is used as a last resort.
+Instead, look to manage the stress you are experiencing using relaxation or other learned stress reduction techniques.
+Also, make sure you're not confusing stress for an anxiety disorder, which is a separate condition you should discuss with your health care team.